Spark & Echo explores Psalm 126 this in their song, “How to Be Free.”

 This song is both a response to Psalm 126 and in honor of Jonathon’s Grandfather, Al Roberts.
 In this psalm we see the Israelites rejoicing in their return from exile, and their freedom from oppressors after many years.
 We see the reversal of tears to joy.
 It reminds us of Al, who taught the people he knew how to be free.
 His joy and sense of play were contagious, and it was hard to wear a frown when he was around.
 The sounds that eventually take over this song reflect that playful quality.
 We like to see this song as a large party, from its height around midnight, to the last dwindling revelers at 4am.

-Spark & Echo is a family band of songwriting-storytellers led by husband and wife duo Jonathon Roberts and Emily Clare Zempel, Co-Executive Directors of Spark and Echo Arts.
+The Spark & Echo Band is a family outfit of songwriting-storytellers led by husband and wife duo Jonathon Roberts and Emily Clare Zempel.
 Their music brings forgotten poetry and wild stories from the Bible to life: visions of sparkling wheels in the sky, hunger and thirst, and legends of love as strong as death weave with memorable melodies and captivating rhythms.
 Drawing from a classical background, influenced by the pianism of Rufus Wainwright and Ben Folds, and emulating Paul Simon’s narratival techniques, Spark & Echo sings epic tales of love and adventure.